ManikantaSirumalla/CodeScanner-App/README.md

 The app uses a custom framework called QRScannerFramework for code scanning.
 The framework encapsulates the scanning functionality and allows easy integration into other projects.

-To learn more about creating custom frameworks and integrating them with CocoaPods, see the [Custom Framework Creation Guide](https://github.com/yourusername/QRScannerFrameworkforIphones).
+To learn more about creating custom frameworks and integrating them with CocoaPods, see the (https://medium.com/@manikantasirumalla5/creating-custom-ios-framework-2dc6e963e557).

 ## License